Got some leftover Christmas ham? Turn it into a tasty home bone soup.

-An Easy Soup for Leftovers
+An Easy Soup for a Leftover Ham Bone

-- Can be frozen for easy meals.
+- This recipe can be frozen for quick meals.

 Ingredients in Ham Bone Soup